9 Clouds Automotive Marketing Blog

-The technology we use to save, store and share our information and work are not as permanent as we think.
+The technology we use to save, store and share our information and work is not as permanent as we think.
 When we share an idea, create marketing material or purchase software to help run our business, we risk losing that information over time.

 Fortunately, we can mitigate the risk of losing our work.
 Use cheap, flexible systems with a large participation.

 A cheap, flexible system is one that can be used in multiple ways over time.
-For hundreds of years, paper was a perfect example.
-From hieroglyphs to monks writing with quill and ink to the printing press and newspapers, paper was easy to use in a variety of formats.
+For hundreds of years, the paper was a perfect example.
+From hieroglyphs to monks writing with quill and ink to the printing press and newspapers, the paper was easy to use in a variety of formats.

 What's more, millions of people use paper, so even as some people now live paper-less lives, the majority of people around the world still have paper.
 Businesses know how to use it and can cheaply have copies made, books printed and fliers designed.

 In the digital world, the HTML file format used to create websites is a perfect example of a cheap, flexible, popular system.
 From the days of Geocities to today's most complex websites, HTML protocol is still used.
 Compare this to something like Adobe Flash, which was used for many websites but disappeared in a flash when iPads and smartphones stopped supporting Flash.